Main Terminal (Headhouse)

 The new Eastern Concourse opened on December 1, 2018 to guests.
 Travelers flying with Air Canada, Southwest, United, and select American flights will use the new gates, of which 16 out of 18 are now operational.
 Guests are now able to enjoy new dining and retail options that showcase the best of New York.

 Work is progressing on the Central Hall, which will connect the new Terminal B to the new Terminal C, creating Governor Cuomo's vision of a unified airport.
-Structural steel is complete on top of Terminal B's CHRP (Central Heating & Refrigeration Plant) and roofing installation of the future Central Hall is ongoing.
+Glass panel installation at North & South Curtain Walls is complete.
+Trim work and interior framing work is ongoing.
 The Central Hall will also be able to accommodate a proposed AirTrain station.

 East Pedestrian Bridge

-Work is nearing completion on the pedestrian bridge that will connect the headhouse to the new eastern concourse, and will be activated with the main terminal (headhouse) opening.
+The pedestrian bridge opened to the public along with the main terminal (headhouse) in June 2020.
 Following demolition of portions of the existing building, the bridge will eventually span over an active taxi lane.

 Terminal B Parking Garage